ABOUT | EVENTS | DUBLIN | PARHAM | WINDSOR | SPONSORS

 SATURDAY 7th MARCH 2026

-Self guided Historic Walk - Dublin & Parham
+Self guided Historic Walks available - Windsor, Dublin & Parham

-Parham (also known as Port Parham in some sources) is a town and a locality in the Australian state of South Australia located on the eastern coastline of Gulf St Vincent about 63 kilometres (39 miles) north-northwest of the state capital of Adelaide and about 23 kilometres (14 miles) west of the municipal seat of Mallala.
+Named as Parham (also called Port Parham in some sources) is a town and a locality in the Australian state of South Australia located on the eastern coastline of Gulf St Vincent about 63 kilometres (39 miles) north-northwest of the state capital of Adelaide and about 23 kilometres (14 miles) west of the municipal seat of Mallala.

 Parham was proclaimed as a government town on 7 July 1876 with its boundaries being extended on 24 January 1980.
 The boundaries for the locality of same name and which includes the extent of the government town were proclaimed on 5 June 1997.
 It is reported as being named after John Pocock Parham, an early settler who arrived in South Australia in 1839.
 It was also historically known locally as Dublin Beach.
 It was known as the Dublin landing place as early as 1871. with shipping recorded from 1870s.
 Prior to the Government Town and well before the railway reaching Calomba and Long Plains, Parham was the site of a major port for shipping grain to Port Adelaide from the Northern Adelaide Plains.